 Unfortunately, after being seriously injured on the job, Dean had to give up his truck driving career and is now self-employed as a remote-control technician, repairing and building remote control cars, trucks, boats and planes.
 Dog training had never really crossed Dean’s mind until he met his wife who owned two Pit Bulls and fostered dogs for numerous rescues.

 Dean was inspired to pursue dog training as a career by his “stubborn, bratty and unruly” Pit Bull.
 He wanted to prove to himself—and everyone else—what hard work, dedication and positive-training methods could do.
 Dean is now in the final stage of the Dog Trainer Program and has already been asked by his Mentor Trainer to stay on board with the San Francisco SPCA’s Pit Crew.

 Where do you currently live and work?

-I currently live in San Rafael, Calif., and I am working at the San Francisco SPCA as a pit bull trainer.
+I currently live in San Rafael, Calif., and I am a Volunteer at the SF SPCA training shelter dogs.

 What was/is the biggest challenge you faced during your externship and how did you overcome it?